Man Boobs Before And After Photos (9)

-The alternative approach would be surgical mammoplasty, which is usually performed by a plastic surgeon.
-Plastic surgery in this area is always associated with some scarring.
+The alternative approach would be surgical mammoplasty, which is usually performed by a Dermatologist surgeon.
+Surgery in this area is always associated with some scarring.
 This should be considered before patients obtain this procedure at the Dr Lanzer Clinic.

 The scarring on the chest and the front of the legs are two areas that do not always heal well.
 It is always great if the surgeon can keep the scars small or minimal.
 Using tumescent liposuction, the entire procedure is usually done with one to two small keyhole nicks.
 Naturally, this reduces the chance of visible scars tremendously.